 New standards

-The dietary reference values for vitamins A, B1, B2, B3, calcium, iron, iodine, potassium and magnesium have been adjusted.
-These substances are essential for your functioning and, among other things, necessary for your energy supply and for the functioning of your muscles and nervous system.
+In 2018, the dietary reference values for vitamins A, B1, B2, B3, calcium, iron, iodine, potassium and magnesium have been updated.
+These substances are essential for overall health, and among other things for energy supply and muscles functioning.

-Deficiencies in vitamins and minerals can have (lasting) consequences in the long term.
-For example, a vitamin B1 deficiency can cause disorders of the nervous system and psychological complaints such as depression and loss of concentration.
-And a calcium deficiency can increase the risk of fractures.
+Deficiencies in vitamins and minerals are rare but can have (lasting) consequences in the long term.
+For example, a vitamin B1 deficiency can cause disorders of the nervous system and psychological symptoms such as depression and loss of concentration.
+And a calcium deficiency can increase the risk of fractures especially in elderly and postmenopausal women (Calcium supplement or dairy?)

 What has changed?